bmorcos/pre-commit-hooks-cpp/README.md

 ## cppcheck

-This requires cpplint to be installed, e.g. `sudo apt install cppcheck`.
+This requires cppcheck to be installed, e.g. `sudo apt install cppcheck`.
 The default setup enables warnings to be displayed and will check all C/C++ files and headers found in the repo, however other arguments and particular files can specified.